wlads/reefpoints/source/posts/2015-03-19-lean-project-management.md

 2.)
 Define a Path -
 Once you know the work - work with the team to come up with a logical chronological execution of the work driven by value and risk/complexity of a given feature.
 Front loading your risk/complexity is very acceptable and smart approach because impact of course correction early on is much less invasive.
 Ensure basic architecture for the solution is derived and communicated.
 This ensures that the team has a solid foundation to build upon.

 3.)
-Respect the Triangle of Constraints
+Respect the Pyramid of Constraints
 Scope, Time and Cost —  Fundamental variables applicable to any project context.
 Visibility and active monitoring of these variables is essential to ensure project success.
 First and foremost, ensure that a baseline is established for each of these variables before a team even start the project.
 Understand how your stakeholders rate the relative importance of each of these variables and uphold the fact that trade-offs are the only way these baselines can/will adjust.
 Deferring this activity to after a project gets going can result in scope creep and cost/time over runs.

 4.)
 Hold up the mirror -